 A workplace ‘culture’ is an idea thrown around a lot, but not necessarily acted on.
 That’s because it can be a bit of an ambiguous thing to achieve, not to mention it takes patience and dedication to establish and grow.
 One of the easiest ways to nurture workplace culture is to make time for it.
 Workshops and designated team-building days are beneficial for employees to connect and reflect with each other.
 These days are a great platform to discuss what can help the team perform at its best.

 Take suggestions on improving disruptions to productivity and find strategies to achieving success for individual and team goals.
 This designated platform gives employees a chance to be heard and give feedback.
 Staff are less likely to feel disconnected or apprehensive towards their future within a workplace if they see potential in the team culture they have helped build.
+It's also important to know about Australian employment law and abiding by labour legislation to ensure trust from your staff.

 2. Provide opportunities to upskill